wilsonwlc/Diabetes-Statistical-Analysis/README.md

 ## Data Preprocessing
 ### Feature Engineering
-1. Created cvd (cardiovascular diseases) to combine high blood pressure, high cholesterol, stroke, coronary heart disease, and myocardial infarction.
+1. Created `cvd` (cardiovascular diseases) to combine high blood pressure, high cholesterol, stroke, coronary heart disease, and myocardial infarction.
-2. Created healthy_diet, combining Fruits and Veggies, to indicate if a person has a healthy diet.
+2. Created `healthy_diet`, combining `Fruits` and `Veggies`, to indicate if a person has a healthy diet.
-3. Only included PhysActivity.
-Excluded DiffWalk as difficulty walking could result from non-diabetes-related conditions.
+3. Only included `PhysActivity`.
+Excluded `DiffWalk` as difficulty walking could result from non-diabetes-related conditions.
-4. Only included NoDocbcCost; excluded Education due to weaker association with diabetes.
+4. Only included `NoDocbcCost`; excluded `Education` due to weaker association with diabetes.
-5. To avoid recall bias, variables such as GenHlth were not selected.
+5. To avoid recall bias, variables such as `GenHlth` were not selected.

 ## Modeling Approach
 Two logistic regression models were fitted: